Time

 Standard Library

-Unless you’re only measuring duration you’re probably going to want to reach for chrono.
+Unless you’re only measuring duration you’re probably going to want to reach for a create for more full date/time support.
 See example below of how to measure duration.
-Note that duration does NOT keep counting if the computer goes to sleep (The time while the computer is suspended does not count).

 Measure duration